softmatterlab/Quantitative-Microplankton-Tracker/data/README.md

 ## data_figure1

-  - fig1_data.npy: Contains an example holograhic image of planktons.
+  - fig1_data.npy: Example holograhic image of planktons.
 The data is used to generate **Figure.
 1a**, and **Figure.
 1b** in the paper.

   The code for generating the figures can be found in [1-example_RU-Net.ipynb](https://github.com/softmatterlab/Quantitative-Microplankton-Tracker/blob/main/examples/1-example_RU-Net.ipynb).

 ## data_figure2

-  - Oxyrrhis_data.npy: Contains a 50-frame image sequence of *Oxyrrhis marina*.
+  - Oxyrrhis_data.npy: A 50-frame image sequence of *Oxyrrhis marina*.
 The data is used to generate **Figure.
 2a** in the paper.
-  - Correlation_data: Contains the dry mass and radius correlation data for various plankton species.
+  - Correlation_data: Contains the predicted dry masses and radii for different plankton species.
 The data is used is used to generate **Figure.
 2b** and **Figure.
 2c** in the paper.

   The code for generating the figures can be found in [1-example_RU-Net.ipynb](https://github.com/softmatterlab/Quantitative-Microplankton-Tracker/blob/main/examples/1-example_RU-Net.ipynb).

 ## data_figure3

-  - predator_sequence.npy:
+  - predator_sequence.npy: A sequence of 64 x 64 px images of the predator in the feeding event (**Figure.
+3**)
-  - prey_sequence.npy:
+  - prey_sequence.npy: Prey image sequence of the feeding event (**Figure.
+3**)

+  The code for generating the feeding event figure can be found in [2-example_WAC-Net.ipynb](https://github.com/softmatterlab/Quantitative-Microplankton-Tracker/blob/main/examples/2-example_WAC-Net.ipynb)

-  - predator_2d_coords.npy:
+  - predator_2d_coords.npy: In-plane (2D) coordinates of predator in the feeding event
-  - prey_2d_coords.npy:
+  - prey_2d_coords.npy: In-plane (2D) coordinates of prey
   - Correlation_data:

 ## data_figure4